Nha Trang vs Hoi An: Which You Should Choose And Why?

 Also within a short distance of the central hub are the ruins of a Cham complex from between the seventh to the twelfth century.
 It draws in tourists looking to add a historical highlight to their time in Nha Trang.

 Local specialities in and around Nha Trang are worth seeking out.
-A local highlight of the city is nem nuong, a grilled fermented pork roll that is usually the star of a D.I.Y. meal.
+A local highlight of the city called nem nuong, a grilled fermented pork roll usually the star of a D.I.Y. meal.
 To find it though, you’ll need to leave behind the touristy core and head to a more local-friendly area.
 Another local speciality worth trying is Nha Trang’s version of banh xeo, a sizzling rice pancake that has the addition of squid.
 Others to watch out for are banh can (can cake), bun sua (jellyfish noodles), and bun cha ca (grilled fish noodles).

 The true heart and rhythm of the city lie within the nightlife that comes to life every evening.
 From long-term neighbourhood gems filled with backpackers to the new rooftop establishments aimed at the affluent tourists—this city has it all.
 The scene initially started with backpackers coming through to enjoy the picturesque beach and has since escalated high above the city to the rooftops and along the beachfront in the form of hip lounges.